jerryryle/rogue_ap/docs/README.md

 ## TL;DR

-On a fresh install of Raspbian Stretch Lite, clone [https://github.com/jerryryle/rogue_ap](https://github.com/jerryryle/rogue_ap) and run setup.sh, then reboot.
+On a fresh install of Raspbian Stretch Lite, clone [https://github.com/jerryryle/rogue_ap](https://github.com/jerryryle/rogue_ap) and run `setup.sh`, then reboot.
 The Pi needs only a power supply and a wireless adapter on wlan0; an internet connection is not required.

 ## Components